• Skip to primary navigation

 Why you will love this recipe:

-• These ultimate turtle cookie bars can easily be made vegan by replacing the egg with a flax seed egg.
+• These turtle cookie bars can easily be made vegan by replacing the egg with a flax seed egg.

-• Almond flour â€“ almond flour is one of my favourite gluten free flours.
-It's high in fiber, protein and healthy fats.
-It's used to make the delectable cookie layer base of these dessert bars.
-You could swap this for cashew flour if you need.
+• Almond flour – this is used to make the delectable cookie layer that forms the base of these bars.
+You could swap this for cashew flour.
 Be sure you use almond flour and not almond meal.

-• Coconut flour â€“ another delicious grain and gluten free flour that is used to make the cookie layer of these bars.
+• Coconut flour – coconut flour is used to help make the cookie layer of these bars.
 I don’t recommend swapping this for any other flours.

-• Coconut sugar â€“ to give the cookie layer the perfect amount of sweetness while keeping these bars refined sugar free.
+• Coconut sugar – coconut sugar is used to give the cookie layer the perfect amount of sweetness while keeping these bars refined sugar free.
 You could swap this for brown sugar.

-• Cashew butter â€“ to make the delectable caramel layer for these bars.
+• Cashew butter – to make the delectable creamy caramel layer.
+Be sure to use smooth, unsweetened cashew butter.

-• Honey or maple syrup â€“ either of these natural sweeteners will do to sweeten the caramel layer of these bars.
+• Honey or maple syrup – either of these natural sweeteners will do to sweeten the caramel layer of these bars while keeping them refined sugar free.

 • Nuts: cashews and pecans are used for the crunchy nut layer of these bars.
 You can swap these nuts for any others that you prefer.

-• Chocolate â€“ melted dark chocolate is the final touch for these delicious turtle bars.
+• Chocolate – melted dark chocolate is the final touch for these delicious turtle bars.
+You can use chocolate chips or chocolate bars for the melted chocolate.

 To make the cookie layer: